XRTK/unity-setup/README.md

 Part of the [Mixed Reality Toolkit (XRTK)](https://github.com/XRTK) open source project.

-> This action does require the use of XRTK in your Unity project.
+> This action does not require the use of XRTK in your Unity project.

 ## Related Github Actions